The Podcast Hour for Saturday 1 September 2018

-In it, Criminal's aptly named host and co-creator Sophie Judge interviews him and explores his story.
+In it, Criminal's aptly named host and co-creator Phoebe Judge interviews him and explores his story.

 If you're new to the podcast, the Criminal team recommend listening to the following four episodes first: I’m About To Save Your Life, Dropping Like Flies, He’s Neutral and Call Your Mom.

 The road to true love isn't always festooned with freshly-cut flowers – it can also be rutted with misfortune and bordered by anxiety, embarrassment, and humiliation...